Elemental Dilution Effect on the Elastic Response due to a Quadrupolar Kondo Effect of the Non-Kramers System Y$_{1-x}$Pr$_x$Ir$_2$Zn$_{20}$: Results and Discussion

-Figures 1(a) and (b) show the temperature dependence of the elastic constants $C_v=\left(C_{11}-C_{12}\right)/2$ and $C_{44}$ of the Pr-37\% system.
-The data are normalized and presented as relative change using absolute values at $2.4\ {\rm K}: C_{v}=4.64\times{10}^{10}\ \rm{J/m^3}$ and $C_{44}=4.45\times{10}^{10}\ \rm{J/m^3}$. $C_v$ shows the remarkable frequency dependent upturn at around 40 K in the frequency range between 16 and 109 MHz and Curie-like softening below $\sim 5\ \rm{K}$.
-As shown in the bottom of Fig. 1(a), the background-subtracted ultrasonic attenuation coefficient exhibits a local maximum at which the upturn occurs in the elastic constant $C_v$, which shifts to higher temperatures with increasing ultrasonic frequencies.
-Here, a frequency-dependent background $\Delta\alpha_{0}\left(\omega, T\right)$ which increases monotonically with temperature is subtracted.
-On the other hand, $C_{44}$ displayed in Fig. 1(b) increases monotonically with decreasing temperature at least down to 2.3 K, which shows no obvious frequency dependence.
-These mode-selective frequency dependences are reminiscent of the ultrasonic dispersion (UD) found in the cage compounds such as $\rm{\it{R}_{\rm{3}}\rm{Pd_{20}Ge_{6}}}$ ($R$ = rare earth) \cite{Nemoto} and the filled-skutterudites $\rm{\it{R}\it{T}_{\rm{4}}\it{X}_{\rm{12}}}$ ($T$= Os, Ru, and Fe; $X$= P, Sb, and As) \cite{Goto,Yanagisawa.2,Ishii.0}.
+Figures 2(a) and (b)\ show the temperature dependence of the elastic constants $C_v=\left(C_{11}-C_{12}\right)/2$ and $C_{44}$, respectively, of the Pr-37\% system.
+The data are normalized and presented as relative change using absolute values at $2.4\ {\rm K}: C_{v}=4.64\times{10}^{10}\ \rm{J/m^3}$ and $C_{44}=4.45\times{10}^{10}\ \rm{J/m^3}$. $C_v$ shows a remarkable frequency-dependent upturn at around 40 K in the frequency range between 18 and 110 MHz and Curie-like softening below $5\ \rm{K}$.
+As shown in the lower part of Fig. 2(a), the background-subtracted ultrasonic attenuation coefficient exhibits a local maximum at which the elastic constant $C_v$ shows the upturn.
+The maximum shifts to higher temperatures with increasing ultrasonic frequencies.
+Here, a frequency-dependent background $\Delta\alpha_{0}\left(\omega, T\right)$ exhibiting monotonic increase with temperature is subtracted.
+On the other hand, $C_{44}$ displayed in Fig. 2(b)\ increases monotonically on cooling at least down to 2.3 K with no obvious frequency dependence.
+These mode-selective frequency dependences are reminiscent of the ultrasonic dispersion (UD) found in cage compounds such as $\rm{\it{R}_{\rm{3}}\rm{Pd_{20}Ge_{6}}}$ ($R$ = rare earth) \cite{Nemoto} and the filled-skutterudites $\rm{\it{R}\it{T}_{\rm{4}}\it{X}_{\rm{12}}}$ ($T$= Os, Ru, and Fe; $X$= P, Sb, and As) \cite{Goto,Yanagisawa.2,Ishii.0}.
 The origin of these UDs is considered as a ``rattling'' motion due to the cage-like crystal structure \cite{Goto}.
-Here, the rattling means a thermally activated oscillation of the guest atom in an oversized atomic cage \cite{Braun, Keppen}. $\rm{Pr^{3+}}$ at the site 8a and Zn at the site 16c in the present $\rm{Y_{1-\it{x}}Pr_{\it{x}}Ir_{2}Zn_{20}}$ system are surrounded by the highly symmetric cages.
-Actually, the low-energy vibration of Zn at the site 16c has been found by inelastic X-ray scattering (IXS) measurements on the 1-2-20 compounds, such as $\rm{PrRh_2Zn_{20}}$, $\rm{PrRu_2Zn_{20}}$, and $\rm{PrIr_2Zn_{20}}$\cite{Wakiya.1,Wakiya.2}.
-For the analysis of the UD in $C\left(\omega, T\right)$ and $\alpha\left(\omega, T\right)$, we adopt a Debye-type dispersion \cite{Nemoto} as
+Here, the rattling means a thermally activated oscillation of the guest atom in an oversized atomic cage \cite{Braun, Keppen}.\ Pr atoms at the site 8a and Zn atoms at the site 16c in the present $\rm{Y_{1-\it{x}}Pr_{\it{x}}Ir_{2}Zn_{20}}$ system are surrounded by highly symmetric cages as shown in Figs. 1(b) and 1(c). \ For the analysis of the UD in $C\left(\omega, T\right)$ and $\alpha\left(\omega, T\right)$, we adopt a Debye-type dispersion \cite{Nemoto} as